 Heat pumps installations which use the ground as energy source have long lifespan and ensure a high return of investment.
 The disadvantage of ground source heat pumps arises if the installations is not well designed, i.e. for its proper installation a larger ground surface is needed.
 The correct design and initial installation of a ground source system increase investment costs.
 However, regardless of the higher investment costs, ground source heat pumps are very economical and have COP of 3.5 to 4.5.

-Air as a source of energy is universally; however, the problem of using air as energy source is reflected in the large temperature difference during the year: from 18°C to +40°C.
+Air as a source of energy is universally; however, the problem of using air as energy source is reflected in the large temperature difference during the year: from -18°C to +40°C.

 Waste air form ventilation system has a constant temperature of 20°C to 30°C; hence, its use in air based heating pumps systems reduces installation costs.

-Similarly, in the objects that require dehumidification, moist air represents a high-quality energy source air based heating pumps systems a high COP of 4 to more than 6.
+Similarly, in the objects that require dehumidification, moist air represents a high-quality energy source for air based heating pumps systems a high COP of 4 to more than 6.

-A characteristic example of the heat pumps application is ventilation installations of indoor swimming pools where return on investment can be expected within a few years.
+An example of the heat pumps application is ventilation installations of indoor swimming pools where return on investment can be expected within a few years.